Cranky Co-Workers Day

 Observing Cranky Co-Workers Day

-As we said earlier, people can choose the way they spend their day.
-They can embrace the griping of their co-workers, they can become the cranky co-worker in their office, or they can simply take the day off.
+As mentioned earlier, people can choose how they spend their day.
+They can embrace their co-workers’ griping, become the cranky co-worker in their office, or simply take the day off.

 After all, who wants to listen to all that complaining?
 No matter what a person chooses to do, however, they should do it while using the hashtag #CrankyCoWorkersDay on social media.
-Oh great, now none of us can get away from co-workers’ complaints!
+Oh great, now none of us can escape our co-workers’ complaints!

 When is it?